ChrisMavrommatis/ocmp/README.md

 ### Secondary commands

-These commands are mainly used internally withing the main ones.
+These commands are mainly used internally within the main ones.
 You can prefix any of them with `npm run` to run them.
 For example to run `jekyll-serve-docs` do `npm jekyll-serve-docs`.

 - `jekyll-serve-docs` will serve jekyll locally.
 It will cd into `docs` first as a support for github pages.
 - `jekyll-serve-docs-ssl` as above but with certificates for https support.
 - `gulp-build-docs-src` will build the docs source files.
 Used by `serve`.
 - `gulp-clean-docs` will clean the `docs/css` and `docs/js`.
 Used by `serve`.
-- `gulp-clean-jekyll` will delete `.dev` directory.
+- `gulp-clean-jekyll` will delete the `.dev` directory.
-- `gulp-clean-ocmp` will clean the entire contents of `dist/ocmp` folder.
+- `gulp-clean-ocmp` will clean the entire contents of the `dist/ocmp` folder.
 Used by `build`.
-- `gulp-clean-packages` will clean the entire contents of `dist/packages` folder.
+- `gulp-clean-packages` will clean the entire contents of the `dist/packages` folder.
 Used by `package`.

 [Back to top](#ocmp-consent-management-platform)